A Distance-preserving Matrix Sketch: Related Work

 The same kind of rank reduction can be achieved with an \textit{SVD}.
 Unlike \textit{SVD}s, however, the matrices $C$ and $R$ are subsets of the rows and columns of $X$ rather than linear combinations of them.
 This feature of \textit{CUR}, shared by our matrix sketching algorithm, is distinctive.

-However, \textit{CUR} differs from our algorithm in at least two respects.
-First, \textit{CUR} outputs three matrices while ours outputs one.
-Second, the \textit{CUR} algorithm leaves $n$ and $p$ unchanged in the $C$ and $R$ matrices.
-By contrast, our algorithm reduces $n$ and $p$ to $m$ and $k$ respectively.
-For a more general survey of matrix decompositions suited to high-dimensional data, see \cite{probabilisticMatrixDecompositions}.
+However, \textit{CUR} differs from our algorithm in at least one important respect. \textit{CUR} outputs three matrices while ours outputs one.
+For a more general survey of matrix decompositions suited to high-dimensional data, see \citep{probabilisticMatrixDecompositions}.